ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference 2.md

 This is the status of the plan of the plan cache object.
 It can have the following values:

--   NOT_READY
-    This is the state in which a plan and environment have not yet been assigned to the plan cache object.

 -   READY
-    This is the state in which a plan and environment have been assigned to the plan cache object.
+    This is the state in which SQL statement, execution plan and plan environment have been assigned to the plan cache object.

--   HARD-PREPARE-NEED
-    This is the state in which Hard Prepare (forcible plan creation) is necessary because the statement does not affect the plan cache or because there is insufficient plan cache area.

 -   OLD_PLAN
     This is the state in which the plan is not valid and will not be used in the future.

 ##### LRU_REGION

-The region of the plan in the LRU list, which can be HOT_REGION or COLD_REGION.
+Hot-Cold LRU list is a data structure that manages PCO replacement policy.
+The size of SQL Plan Cache is fixed by SQL_ PLAN_CACHE_SIZE, Altibase server's property, and only limited number of PCO can be registered.
+This column indicates which region does PCO belong to.

+- HOT_REGION

+  Frequently used PCO

+- COLD_REGION

+  Less frequently used PCO

 ##### PLAN_SIZE